AikidoSec/firewall-python/README.md

 * ✅ [`anthropic`](https://pypi.org/project/anthropic/)
 * ✅ [`mistralai`](https://pypi.org/project/mistralai) ^1.0.0

+Zen is compatible with Python 3.8-3.13 and can run on Windows, Linux & Mac OS X.

 ## Reporting to your Aikido Security dashboard

 > Aikido is your no nonsense application security platform.
 One central system that scans your source code & cloud, shows you what vulnerabilities matter, and how to fix them - fast.
 So you can get back to building.